MontyTRC89/TombEngine/pull_request_template_filled_out.md

 ## Checklist

 - [X] I have added a changelog entry to CHANGELOG.md file on the branch/fork (if it is an internal change then it is not needed)
-- [X] Pull request meets the Coding Conventions standards: https://github.com/MontyTRC89/TombEngine/blob/master/CONTRIBUTING.md#coding-conventions
+- [] Pull request meets the Coding Conventions standards: https://github.com/MontyTRC89/TombEngine/blob/master/CONTRIBUTING.md#coding-conventions

 ## Links to issue(s) this pull request concerns (if applicable)

 https://github.com/TombEngine/TombEngine/issues/1584

 ## Description of pull request

+filled out by contributor

 two changes: